Puerto Rican Nationalist Party insurgency: Revolts and events of 1950

+The front page of El Imparcial on October 31, 1950, announced "rebellion on the island".

-The Puerto Rican Nationalist Party insurrections were a repudiation of the "Free Associated State" designation of Puerto Rico - a designation they regarded as a colonial farce.
+The Puerto Rican Nationalist Party uprisings were a repudiation of the "Free Associated State" designation of Puerto Rico - a designation they regarded as a colonial farce.

 They were a call for independence from US rule, demanding the recognition of the 1898 Charter of Autonomy, and Puerto Rico's international sovereignty.

-The insurrections began on October 30, 1950, upon the orders of Pedro Albizu Campos, president of the Nationalist Party.
+The uprisings began on October 30, 1950, upon the orders of Pedro Albizu Campos, president of the Nationalist Party.
 Uprisings occurred in Peñuelas, Mayagüez, Naranjito, Arecibo and Ponce.
-The most notable insurrections occurred in Utuado, Jayuya, and San Juan, Puerto Rico.
+The most notable rebellions occurred in Utuado, Jayuya, and San Juan, Puerto Rico.

 The revolts were not limited to Puerto Rico.
 They included a plot to assassinate the President of the United States Harry S. Truman.
 On November 1, 1950, two Nationalists attacked the Blair House in Washington, D.C., where Truman was staying while renovations were being made to the White House.

 The last major attempt by the Puerto Rican Nationalist Party to draw world attention to Puerto Rico's situation occurred on March 1, 1954, when four Nationalists attacked the United States House of Representatives.